rnakamine/istio-axslog/README.md

   -h, --help            help for istio-axslog
   -o, --output string   output format. supported formats are json, ltsv (default "json")
 ```
 Logs can be received from STDIN.
-Also, the supported output formats are `json`, `ltsv`
+Also, the supported output formats are `json`, `ltsv`.

 #### Output in json format (default):